 – Some coloured construction paper.

-- A page of initials of your particular gift recipients, printed in a simple font (I used Arial Bold).
+– A printed page of initials of your particular gift recipients, formatted in a large size that will fit your tags, using a simple font (I used Arial Bold).

 – Tracing paper (optional).
 I used an old ballpoint pen that no longer had any ink in it … you’ll see why later.

-- Some regular scissors and some fancy edged scissors if you have them, although they're not necessary.
-Pinking sheers would work too.
+– Some regular scissors and some fancy edged scissors if you have them, although they’re not necessary.
+Old pinking sheers you’re no longer using for fabric would work too.

 – Glue stick, two sided tape and packing tape.

-- A ruler if you want straight lines but I'm a winging-it kind of girl.
+– A ruler if you want straight lines but I’m winging-it.

 – Gold stars and a gold pen (optional).